syncfusion-content/fileformat-docs/File-Formats/XlsIO/Supported-and-Non-Supported-Features.md

+﻿---
+title: Supported and Non- Supported Elements
+description: Briefs about supported and non-supported elements in XlsIO
+platform: File-formats
+control: XlsIO
+documentation: UG
+---

-## Supported and Non-Supported Elements
+# Supported and Non-Supported Features

 The list of various supported and non-supported Excel elements of Essential XlsIO for different platforms is given in the following table.
 XLS represents Excel 97 to 2003 format and XLSX represents Excel 2007 and above formats.